Monday morning the 3rd of December,

 There is not another soul on this 3000 acre park.

-Nothing but silence and peace, just what the nerves in our brain needed during our tour that has been nonstop.
+Nothing but silence and peace, just what our brain needed during our tour that has been nonstop.

 A real break from the noise and chaos.